gvwilson/thirdbit/src/fiction/makers-return/index.md

 His boots thumped on the stairs, and a moment later the alarm bell in the belfry above them began to clang.

-It only took a few minutes for the first two dozen members of the town's militia to assemble in a ragged line with their pikes and nets and glue guns.
+It only took a few minutes for the first of the town's militia to assemble in a ragged line with their pikes and nets and glue guns.
 While others straggled in from the fields around Rusty Bridge,